SzaBee13/Szabfun/README.md

 8. Sus link is a link, but you don't know where you end.

 ## [Api Docs](https://szabfun.pages.dev/docs/)
-- docks for backend
+- docs for backend
 - 1 version
-- 3 commits
+- 4 commits

 ## [Tic tac-toe](https://szabfun.pages.dev/tic-tac-toe/)
 - 8 commits